devprakashdp2021/Imperial-Mess/README.md

 3. Blocked students are not allowed to login until they are unblocked again.

+4. Users receive email notifications when their accounts are blocked or unblocked.
+Additionally, they are notified via email when they register a complaint, and they receive updates when the complaint is resolved.

 **Students features:**

 1. They can register a complaint.